 Sometimes the lease will specifically reference the Residential Tenancies Act and sometimes the lease won’t mention the law at all.
-The law will still apply regardless of whether it is mentioned in the tenancy agreement.
+The law will still apply regardless of whether the lease mentions it.

-Tenants cannot waive any of the rights that they’re given under the Residential Tenancies Act.
-For example, if the lease says that the landlord can give a monthly periodic tenant a one week notice to move out if the rent isn’t paid, then that part of the tenancy agreement is not enforceable because the law says that a tenant in that situation should get a 14 day notice.
+Tenants cannot waive any of the rights that they have under the Residential Tenancies Act.
+For example, if the lease says that the landlord can give a monthly periodic tenant a one week notice to move out if they don’t pay rent, then that part of the tenancy agreement is not enforceable.
+This is because the law says that a tenant in that situation should get a 14 day notice.